No More Neighbours

 General plant size information:

 Sizes are approximate and depend on the season.
-Generally, they are bigger at the end of summer as they’ve had a full growing season.
+Generally, they are bigger at the end of summer as they’ve had a full growing season or they may have smaller shoots if its shooting season.

-The bigger the pot the more shoots and the bushier the plant.
-The small plants may have 1 or 2 shoots whilst the largest grades have more.
+The bigger the pot then generally the more or bigger shoots and the bushier the plant.
+The small plants may have 1 or 2 shoots whilst the largest grades generally have more depending on the variety.
+(Slender Weavers and Blue Bamboo generally have larger but not necessarily more shoots until the 45l grade)

 Bag size information